 Ever wonder what it’s like at the edge of space?
-How cold does it get?
+How cold is it?
 How much air pressure is at 100,000 feet?
-The upper layers of our atmosphere are generally unexplored.
-In the Space Center U Atmospheric Research program, participants join a high-altitude ballooning mission where they take on flight roles and become citizen scientists as they explore the troposphere and stratosphere.
+In the Space Center U Atmospheric Research program, participants join a high-altitude ballooning mission.
+Students take on flight roles and become community scientists while exploring the troposphere and stratosphere.

 - Perform hands-on, engineering-based activities and data collection technology integration for real-world analysis